chill7627/Predicting-Hurricane-Season-Impacts/DOCS/Final_Report.md

 **1. Hurricane Impacts**

 * A trend of 0-3 hurricanes per year is pretty steady throughout history with a few outlying years, most notably 2005 with 11 hurricane impacts along the gulf coast.
-Zero hurricanes is the most seen amount throughout history.
+Zero hurricanes is the most frequent occurence throughout history.
 90% of the years had 3 hurricanes or less with most years having 0 or 1 hurricanes per year.
 These points are illustrated below in *Figure 9*, *Figure 10*, and *Figure 11*:

 <img width="700" alt="hurricanes per year over time" src="https://user-images.githubusercontent.com/23604099/38057950-1c57f62e-32af-11e8-97ae-19672a6378ae.PNG">